This is a guide covering high key lighting.

 Here are the main characteristic differences between High key lighting and Low-key lighting:

-a.
 High Key Lighting

 - Dominated by a range of white, caused by bright lights.

 - Has a minimal number of blacks and mid-tones.

 - Each image has an upbeat, playful, optimistic, and clean feel to it.